-Now in its seventh year of operation, Busia Compassionate Centre provides the love and care needed to give these children food security, a safe home, a sense of family and financial inclusion—many for the first time in their lives.
-Together with on-site volunteers and the backing of the global credit union movement, we are helping these children not only to survive, but also thrive as the future leaders of tomorrow.
+Now in its eighth year of operation, Busia Compassionate Centre has opened a new orphanage facility funded by the global credit union movement.
+From installing toilets and a septic tank to wiring the orphanage with electricity—the new orphanage provides the love and care needed to give the children food security, a safe home, and a sense of family and financial inclusion—many for the first time in their lives.